- CASE FILES

 The fact that the ‘light set’ may not just amaze people with its abnormal behavior (its main feature is response to human glance), but also be aggressive and inflict mortal injuries to people with a fine-focused shock wave and make them panic had caused me to sit down to commit to paper my version of the Ivdel incident.

 According to my version, such were the injuries received on 1 February 1959 by the skiers: Thibeaux-Brignolle, Zolotaryov and Lyuda Dubinina.
-This made the half-dressed tourists leave the tent and run as fast as they could, and finally killed them all.
+This made the barely clad hikers leave the tent and run as fast as they could, and finally killed them all.

 This is an extremely rare phenomenon.
 But people must work out and remember certain rules of safe behavior when meeting with such an effect, in order to avoid a repetition of the Dyatlov incident.